-There is no controversy or litigation of any nature now pending or threatened restraining or enjoining the issuance, sale, execution or delivery of the 2015A Bonds, or in any way contesting or affecting the validity of the 2015A Bonds or any proceedings of the Commission taken with respect to the offer or sale thereof, or the pledge or application of any monies or security provided for the payment of the 2015A Bonds, the existence or powers of the Commission or the construction of the Commission's Capital Improvement Program.
+There is no controversy or litigation of any nature now pending or threatened restraining or enjoining the issuance, sale, execution or delivery of the 2015A Bonds, or in any way contesting or affecting the validity of the 2015A Bonds or any proceedings of the Commission taken with respect to the offer or sale thereof, or the pledge or application of any moneys or security provided for the payment of the 2015A Bonds, the existence or powers of the Commission or the construction of the Commission's capital improvement program.

-The Commission is covered by Act No. 152, approved September 28, 1978, which provides for a limited waiver of sovereign immunity by the Commonwealth.
-Damages for any loss are limited to \$250,000 for each plaintiff or \$1,000,000 in the aggregate.
+The Commission is covered by Act No. 152 approved September 28, 1978, which provides for a limited waiver of sovereign immunity by the Commonwealth.
+Damages for any loss are limited to \$250,000 for each person or \$1,000,000 in the aggregate.

-The Commission is subject to claims for personal injury and/or property damage pending against the Commission pertaining to matters normally incidental to routine operations.
-Currently, none of such claims, individually or in the aggregate, are deemed to expose the Commission to a material risk of loss.
+The Commission is subject to claims for personal injury and/or property damage pertaining to matters normally incidental to routine operations, none of which, individually or in the aggregate, are currently deemed by the Commission to expose the Commission to a material risk of loss.

 On March 13, 2013, as a result of a statewide grand jury investigation, the Pennsylvania Attorney General filed criminal charges against a former Commission Chairman, the former Chief Executive Officer and Chief Operating Officer of the Commission, two individuals at companies doing business with the Commission and two former Commission employees.
 These individuals were charged with a variety of offenses, including conspiracy, commercial bribery, bid-rigging, theft, conflict of interest and corrupt organization violations.
 No criminal charges have been filed against current Commissioners, senior executives or employees of the Commission.
-See "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Developments and Pending Legislation -- Statewide Investigating Grand Jury and Recent Criminal Charges" in APPENDIX A hereto for a detailed discussion of the matters summarized above.
+See "THE COMMISSION - Recent Developments and Pending Legislation - Statewide Investigating Grand Jury Investigation and Recent Criminal Charges" in APPENDIX A hereto for a detailed discussion of the matters summarized above.